ambrosus/app-sensor-telemetry/README.md

 $ testrpc -u0 -u1 -u2 -u3
 ```

-NOTE: If you don't have testrpc, you can install like so: `npm i -g ethereumjs-testrpc`
+NOTE: If you don't have `testrpc`, you can install like so: `npm i -g ethereumjs-testrpc`

 3. Deploy contracts to the network
 ```
 $ truffle migrate
 ```
+NOTE: If you don't have `truffle`, you can install like so: `npm i -g truffle`

 4. Start Web server
 ```